sh1boot/sh1boot.github.io/_posts/2024-01-13-hash-map-reduction-operations.md

 This tweak should probably also be in place if there's a risk that the table might come under attack by contrived input.
 Just saying.

-#### maybe modulo isn't so bad after all
+#### Maybe remainder isn't so bad after all

-OK, sure.
 If this isn't for you then you can still optimise the remainder operation by hard-coding the constant into a function.
 The compiler knows how to convert mod-by-constant into a couple of multiplies, shifts, and adds.
 Then you just need one function for each divisor you might use, and a function pointer to the right one to use.

 It's not _as_ fast, but it's still better than division.

-## great, whatever, but just show me the numbers
+## How good is it?
+Show me the numbers!

 That's not how this works.
 I'm not here to show how one particular implementation wins at one particular benchmark.
 This is just a note on some